 - Student Visit: $75 (non-refundable, billed to student account upon submission of Travel Registration form)

 - Faculty/Staff Visit: $75 (non-refundable, payable at the time of service or billed to your department)

 - Vaccines and Medications: Additional charges

-- No show fee for missed appointment: $25 (billed to student account)
+- No show fee for a missed appointment: $25 (billed to your student account)